jlreedNIC/ccx-lexer-project/ccx_parser_spec.md

 Do this using the Linux diff tool, showing the differences between your output and the expected output.
 A bash script that runs the entire test suite should be created for convenience.
 Making this part of you Makefile under a "test" rule is also recommended.
+A sample Makefile is provided that does this.

 Your program will be evaluated for neatness and clarity as well as correctness.
-You must document your program using relevent comments.
+You must document your program using relevant comments.
 You must use a consistent programming style.
 Using tools such as clang-format to enforce a style can be helpful.
 #### Hints
 Your lexer need only be tested against the source files listed in [Figure 7](#figure-7-test-source-files).
 Each of these source files is legal CCX.
 Your lexer is not expected to be bullet proof, so don't spend time trying to handle the unbounded set of all legal and illegal CCX programs.

-You would do well to think of your lexer as a finite state machine that operates on a characterby-character basis.
+You would do well to think of your lexer as a finite state machine that operates on a character-by-character basis.
 The set of states in such a machine will be relatively small.

 Build your lexer incrementally according to the steps provided.

-For example, start off building a lexer that recognizes just keywords, and defaults to the UNK state.
-Then create a file containing just the CCX keywords, and test your lexer.
-Once it has been tested, add the ability to recognize CCX operators.
-Then create a file containing just keywords and operators and test your lexer.
-Continue in this fashion until your lexer is complete.
-If you take this approach, your lexer should end up containing a very small number of states.

 #### Submitting Your Project
-Your homework must be submitted using the Canvas website for the course.
-You must turn in only the source code for your lexer.

 Your lexer should be organized into multiple source files for clarity.
 Figure our a good naming convention and create an appropriate set of include files for prototypes.

 All code will be submitted to GitHub Canvas.
 Make sure that you use some sort sensible organization.